paveljurca/notes/sber/a.md

 .

-If the only tool you have is a hammer, you will treat everything as if it were a nail / Abraham Maslow 1966
+It is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail / Abraham Maslow 1966

+.

+Peace is not the absence of conflict, but the ability to cope with conflict by peaceful means / Ronald Reagan

 .